 SCHOOL IMPROVEMENT FRAMEWORK

-The School Improvement Framework (SIF) allows districts to view schools individually on seven academic indicators and compare the desired subgroup population's performance against all students as a whole.
-This article outlines information that is useful to users before they begin using the School Improvement Framework application.
-Each of the various indicators is addressed including summaries of business rules, cautions and any setup required for each portion.
+The School Improvement Framework (SIF) allows districts to view schools individually on seven academic indicators and compare the desired subgroup population's performance against all students.
+This article outlines helpful information for users before using the School Improvement Framework application.
+Each of the various indicators is addressed, including summaries of business rules, cautions, and any setup required for each portion.

-The results are very close to what will be found in the files from OSPI, but there are a few cases where SDS is unable to completely implement the business rules, especially when looking at the current year.
-For example, in the current year a student may not have attended for the required number of days to count in an indicator, but will by the end of the school year, so might not be counting right now, but will count when the school year ends.
-Many indicators are not available for the current year until the required number of school/calendar days have occurred.
+The results are very close to what will be found in the files from OSPI, but there are a few cases where SDS cannot wholly implement the business rules, especially when looking at the current year.
+For example, in the current year, a student may not have attended for the required number of days to count in an indicator but will by the end of the school year, so they might not be measuring right now but will count when the school year ends.
+Many indicators are unavailable for the current year until the required number of school/calendar days have occurred.
 Extensive validation testing done by several districts in ESD 105 found that the numbers are within 1-2% or better.

-Districts have been using tool for indications of what their deciles may be for the previous year when the files where not yet released from OSPI.
-Districts have also use this for the current year for indicators where the data is present.
+Districts have been using tools to indicate their deciles for the previous year when the files were not yet released from OSPI.
+Districts have also used this for the current year for indicators where the data is present.

-Individual school measures can be determined by selecting school and year(s) of interest.
-Remember there is no district WSIF measures, only school level measures.
-Current year All Measures are only available after the enrollment requirements in the business rule are met.
+Individual school measures can be determined by selecting the school and year(s) of interest.
+Remember, there is no district WSIF measures, only school-level measures.
+Also, current year All Measures are only available after the enrollment requirements in the business rule are met.

 Proficiency and Student Growth are determined with data loaded into SDS assessments.
-Business rules for student enrollment and other considerations (such as EL participation and exclusion from ELA assessments) are embedded in the results.
+The results are embedded in business rules for student enrollment and other considerations (such as EL participation and exclusion from ELA assessments).
 Preliminary proficiency results are used until the final files are available and loaded.
 Remember that Student Growth data is not typically available until October 15 or after for the previous year’s assessments.

 REGULAR ATTENDANCE RATE

-The Regular Attendance Rate is determined by students who have been enrolled for 90 calendar days in the school year.
+The Regular Attendance Rate is determined by students enrolled for 90 calendar days in the school year.
 Current year data is not available until school/calendar requirements are met.
-Prior years can be easily viewed.
+However, prior years can be easily viewed.